-Today, I read a thread of tweets by @DarkCityJane explaining violence against women.
+Today, I read a treatise by Beatrice Love explaining violence against women.
 It was, for me, this thing of seeing everything I have ever wanted to say in one place.
 Brilliant.

 I asked her if I could use it as a resource, she consented and here we are.
 If you’d like to see her brilliance on her TL, you can find that here – and this is the thread about Violence Against Women.

 So below, I present to you this most crucial thing – a VAW primer.
 Extensive, comprehensive, exhaustive, and very very important.

 I thank Beatrice so much for her generosity of spirit in allowing me to share this with you.
 We know about violence against women.
 The Aunties are all about making better the lives of women who have lived in violence.
 But it’s not just about that.
 And there’s more we can do.

 I want to clarify that VAW, while certainly including physical violence, is not limited to just physical violence.
 Violence against women is a plague that threatens us everywhere.
 It affects every woman I have ever known or spoken to.

 VAW is not a literal term that describes just hitting women.
 It’s about causing them harm.
 That’s a big difference.
 Harm comes in many ways.
 Violence against women is a problem.
 Full stop.
 That doesn’t mean there aren’t other problems, it means violence against women is a problem.